Unofficial-Aground-Modding-Team/FishyBot/README.md

 # FishyBot
- Discord bot made by etrotta#3846 for usage in specific servers
+A Discord bot made by etrotta for usage in specific servers